Janov (Bruntál District): Sights

-The square is considered architecturally valuable.
-In the western corner of the square there is the late Baroque Church of the Holy Trinity built in 1780–1783, with a cemetery located on the grounds.
-In the middle of the square are the Mining Memorial erected for the 650th anniversary of the town and the baroque statue of the Virgin Mary Immaculate from 1739.
+The town square is considered architecturally valuable.
+In the western corner of the square is the Church of the Holy Trinity, which was built in the late Baroque style in 1780–1783, with a cemetery located on the grounds.
+In the middle of the square are the Mining Memorial erected for the 650th anniversary of the town and a Baroque statue of the Virgin Mary Immaculate from 1739.
 The cemetery includes two valuable chapels from the 19th century.

 A regional museum is located on the premises of the town hall.

-On the right bank of the Osoblaha there is a linden tree that can be up to 1000 years old.
-It is one of the oldest and largest trees in the country.
+On the right bank of the Osoblaha stands a linden tree that can be up to 1000 years old.
+It is one of the oldest and largest trees in the Czech Republic.